seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 by the path knowledge of the Stream-winner.

-As a side-light, we may cite an episode from the lives of the Venerables *Sāriputta* and *Mahā Moggalāna*, the two chief disciples of the Buddha.
+As a side-light, we may cite an episode from the lives of the Venerables *Sāriputta* and *Mahā Moggallāna*, the two chief disciples of the Buddha.
 Formerly, as brahmin youths, they were known as *Upatissa* and *Kolita*.
 These two young men once went to see a hill-top festival, called *giraggasamajja*.[^fn181]